Executive Summary

 creating and maintaining safe workplaces;

-addressing issues of violence and harassment of which they are aware;
+addressing issues of workplace violence and harassment of which they are aware;

 adhering to the reporting, investigation and information sharing requirements in the Violence Prevention and Intervention and Non-Code Workplace Related Harassment policy and procedure;